-Cranberries are synonymous with holiday baking.
-Fresh cranberries shine in the sweetest of ways, in this Christmas Cranberry Cake.
+Fresh cranberries shine in the sweetest of ways in this Christmas Cranberry Cake.
 The sweet batter paired with the tartness of the cranberries forms a heavenly union that makes this simple made-from-scratch cake unforgettable.

 Christmas Cranberry Cake

 The flavor of cranberries is one we thoroughly enjoy, and the holiday season just wouldn't be the same without including them in as many ways as possible.
 Depending on the recipe, I may use dried or fresh cranberries.
 I use dried cranberries for texture in my recipes for holiday eggnog rice pudding and cranberry orange white chocolate chip cookies.
-A tasty use for fresh cranberries, is in this easy 5 minute cranberry fluff or cranberry orange yogurt bread, adding a burst of flavor.
-Insanely delicious cranberry walnut chocolate chips cookies is a recipe given to me by my Parade Magazine Editor, Peter, some time ago.
+A tasty use for fresh cranberries, is this recipe for cranberry orange yogurt bread, adding a burst of flavor.
+Insanely delicious cranberry walnut chocolate chip cookies is a recipe given to me by my Parade Magazine Editor, Peter, some time ago.
 It was published on Parade, and it provides yet another option, that just never disappoints.

 Tips for Making Christmas Cranberry Cake